-• Minor children and foster children of Norwegian or foreign nationals who live or work in Norway.

-- Foreign nationals who have a special care responsibility for persons who live in Norway, including minor children or foster children or others with special care needs. - Foreign nationals who, due to compelling welfare considerations, need to enter Norway, and the visit cannot wait; an example would be a foreign national who seeks to visit a dying or severely ill close family member in Norway. - Foreign national ship passengers who began sailing before 16 March at 8 a.m. and need entry to Norway in order to return to their home country.
-Clarification is required as to how onward transport out of Norway is to occur in a sound manner that does not violate the COVID-19 Regulations. - Foreign nationals who are a judge, a party or representative of a party in a legal proceeding in Norway, or who are to give evidence in such a proceeding.
+- Minor children and foster children of Norwegian or foreign nationals who live or work in Norway. - Foreign nationals who have a special care responsibility for persons who live in Norway, including minor children or foster children or others with special care needs. - Foreign nationals who, due to compelling welfare considerations, need to enter Norway, and the visit cannot wait; an example would be a foreign national who seeks to visit a dying or severely ill close family member in Norway. - Foreign nationals travelling to be present at the birth of their own child, when the child's mother resides in Norway. - Foreign nationals who are a judge, a party or representative of a party in a legal proceeding in Norway, or who are to give evidence in such a proceeding.
 The exemption also applies to arbitration cases. - Foreign nationals who have a valid fishing licence for boat fishing in the Tana watercourse; see section 2, first paragraph 1) and 3) and second paragraph a) and c) of the Regulations relating to fishing in the Tana watercourse's border river area.
 Foreign nationals who set out from the Finnish bank of the river may fish on the Norwegian side of the river but may not go ashore in Norway.